smokingpun/smokingpun.github.io/_posts/2015-05-15-Developing-a-message-architecture-through-card-sorting.md

 Some tech startup websites fail to successfully communicate what makes their company unique.
 They often hazily communicate that they are a technologically-minded and approachable kind of company.
 Apart from that, they don't really stand out from each other in terms of design or content.
 I find myself forgetting who they are and what they do about 20 seconds after leaving their site.
 And this is a missed opportunity.
 With so many people competing for the attention of your customers, you can't afford to under utilise what should give you a competitive advantage – your content.

 Take email service Mad Mimi for example.
 Their website immediately gives a sense of who they are, what they do, and why they are different through a clever use of design and content.
-Even if you don't like their website, you will most likely remember it – and that offers MadMimi a distinct competitive advantage.
+Even if you don't like their website, you will most likely remember it – and that offers Mad Mimi a distinct competitive advantage.

 <img class="Mad-Mimi" src="/images/mad-mimi.png" alt="Mad Mimi homepage">